polterguy/sephia-five/README.md

 However, if you would want to have a more easy way to manage your users, we would be happy to talk to you about our professional user module.
 If so, feel free to toss our CTO an email at thomas@gaiasoul.com.

 The user management module, also features a lot of additional features, such as the ability to _"lock out"_ users from Sephia Five, run some diagnostics, in addition to that it easily allows you to manage your existing users, within the comforts of a nice GUI, easily accessible for any _"root"_ account on your system.
 For a professional company, with multiple employees, this would provide a highly more convenient way of managing your users and your Sephia Five installation.
 We also provide professional support and help, in addition to installation help for companies and organisations who purchase our user management module.

+## Technical implementation details

+Sephia Five is built with the following core technologies.

+1. Phosphorus Five and Hyperlambda, which is built on top of C# and .Net/Mono
+2. MySQL
+3. Bouncy Castle
+4. MimeKit and MailKit
+5. Gnu Privacy Guard (GnuPG)

+It works perfectly fine on both Windows, Linux, and Mac OS.
+Although, for a serious installation, in a live environment, we recommend installing it on a Linux server.

 ## Getting professional help